Updated April 27, 2023

 Everyone has been a consumer and participated in the consumer market.
-The consumer market is where the consumer has the right and the power to make a decision of spending their money.
-Even buying a packet of chips from a store is being a part of the consumer market as you participate in the buying a packet of chips buy paying a sum for the purchase.
-Here you are also taking a decision.
-This is a decision of buying goods and spending your money.
-You are deciding where to spend your money and on what should you spend your money.
-You are deciding amongst competitors.
-The more active the consumers of the nation the more active will be the nation’s consumer market.
+The consumer market is where the consumer has the right and the power to decide between spending their money.
+Even buying a packet of chips from a store is part of the consumer market as you buy a packet of chips by paying a sum.
+Here you are also making a decision.
+This is the decision to purchase goods and spend your money.
+You are deciding where to spend your money and what you should spend your money on.
+You are choosing amongst competitors.
+The more active the nation’s consumers, the more active the nation’s consumer market will be.

 What is consumer behaviour?

-Now that you know who is a consumer you also must know what is consumer behaviour and how does it affect the organizations.
+Now that you know who a consumer is, you must also understand consumer behavior and how it affects the organization.

-Consumer behaviour is a physiological process it is all related to the emotions of the consumer.
-In this process the consumer starts with recognizing the need of the product, and then finds a way or a medium of solving these needs, makes purchase decisions like planning whether he should buy or not buy a certain product, and then he confirms the information, jots down a plan and then implements the plan of making the purchase.
+Consumer behaviour is a physiological process.
+It is all related to the emotions of the consumer.
+In this process, the consumer starts by recognizing the need for the product and then finds a way or a medium to solve these needs, making purchase decisions like planning whether to buy a particular product.
+Then he confirms the information, jots down a plan, and implements the purchase plan.

-Consumer behaviour is physiological it is human behaviour it can change with the slightest change in the market, the atmosphere and the trend.
-Studying consumer behaviour is a challenge take look at a few challenges that is how can you study consumer behaviour.
+Consumer behavior is physiological; it is human behavior it can change with the slightest change in the market, the atmosphere, and the trend.
+Studying consumer behaviour is a challenge take a look at a few challenges, that is, how can you study consumer behaviour?

 How to study consumer behaviour?

-- You need to first understand the physiology of the consumer of a specific class, standard and of a specific market.
-You need to understand how does the customer think, reason, feel, and select between the option of products and services offered
+- You must first understand the physiology of the consumer of a specific class, standard, and market.
+You must know how the customer thinks, reason, feels, and selects between the products and services offered.

-- Then understanding the environment of the customer is important.
-The environment includes the family of the consumer, their social atmosphere, their culture, etc.
+- Then understanding the environment of the customer is essential.
+The environment includes the consumer’s family, social atmosphere, culture, etc.

-- The consumer psychology is different when they shop and make decisions of spending their money.
+- Consumer psychology is different when they shop and decide to spend their money.

-- How can you motivate the consumer buying behaviour, helping him make a decision in selecting between products, the importance of their product and how will their decision affect them?
+- How can you motivate the consumer’s buying behavior, helping him decide between products, the importance of the product, and how will their decision affect them?

-- How does a single consumer decision effects a group of consumers that is a group of people, this can include their friends, their family, etc.
+- How does a single consumer decision affect a group of consumers that is a group of people?
+This can include their friends, their family, etc.

-- The consumer’s behaviour also depends on buying a new products and reusing the old ones.
-The organizations also need to understand how reusing products influences a consumer.
+- The consumer’s behavior also depends on buying new products and reusing the old ones.
+Organizations also need to understand how reusing products influence a consumer.

-- The consumers also take decisions based on the after sales services and the service provided by the organization and their distributors.
-Service offered to a consumer also matters in influencing their behavior
+- Consumers also make decisions based on the after-sales services, the organization’s, and distributors’ services.
+Service offered to a consumer also matters in influencing their behavior.

-- How a single or a group of consumer behavior does affects the society and the atmosphere and the economy of the nation.
+- How does a single or a group of consumer behavior affect the nation’s society, atmosphere, and economy?

 What are the types of consumer behaviour?